How do faculty utilize Service Learning?

 During the term, keep Service Learning staff apprised of any concerns with students in Service Learning.

-By the end of Week 13, students must turn in their time sheets and Reflection sheets.
+Usually, between week 10 and 12, students must turn in their time sheets and Reflection sheets.

 Vicariously enjoy all of the examples, experiences and growth students share with you and your class.